UCSF-TI/tipcc-web/docs/software/software-repositories.md

   </td>
   <td>
   <strong>bzip2: High-quality, Open-source Data Compressor</strong><br>
-  bzip2 is a free and open-source file compression program that uses the Burrows–Wheeler algorithm.
+  bzip2 is a free and open-source file compression program that uses the Burrows<e2>&lt;80&gt;&lt;93&gt;Wheeler algorithm.
 It only compresses single files and is not a file archiver.
 It typically compresses files to within 10% to 15% of the best available techniques (the PPM family of statistical compressors), whilst being around twice as fast at compression and six times faster at decompression.
 Example: <code>bzip2 --help</code> and <code>bzcat file.txt.bz2</code>.<br>
   URL: <a href="http://www.bzip.org/">http://www.bzip.org/</a><br>
   </td>
  </tr>